University Counseling Services

 We Are Here to Help

-The licensed mental health professionals in the Counseling Center are available to provide a variety of counseling services for Murray State students, including individual therapy, couples therapy, group therapy, and family therapy.
-The Counseling Center is open 8:00 - 4:30 Monday through Friday whenever the university is open.
-We have a counselor on call 9:00 - 2:00 Monday through Friday during the academic year to meet with walk-in clients or help with crisis situations.
+The licensed mental health professionals in the Counseling Center are available to provide a variety of counseling services for Murray State students, including individual therapy, couples therapy, and family therapy.
+Due to the high demand for our services, clients are seen on a biweekly basis unless they are currently in crisis and need to be seen weekly on a short-term basis.
+The Counseling Center is open 8:00-4:30 Monday through Friday whenever the university is open.
+We have a counselor on call 9:00-3:00 Monday through Friday during the academic year to meet with walk-in clients or help with crisis situations.
 All services are free of charge.

 The following outside resources are also available for immediate assistance when the Counseling Center is closed: